ipyramiddev/bri-pro/README.md

 -   Change the necessary staff in `.env` file.
 -   Run `docker-compose -f docker-compose.production.yml up` for production.
 -   Open favourite browser and type `http://localhost`.
 If you wan to run on different port, you can change the `HTTP_PORT` from `.env` file.
--   If you want to install a npm package then run `docker exec front-end npm install <Package_Name>`.
--   If you want to install compose package then run `docker exec back-end compose install <PACKAGE_NAME>`.

 ## Contribute